 Learn how Maslow had presented all of these needs with a straightforward way to understand them through a pyramid.

 - Founded in 1943 by an American psychologist, Abraham Maslow, who owned Russian origins

-- Serves as the ultimate basis for medical teams in setting their patient care, most especially in prioritization.
+- It serves as the ultimate basis for medical teams to set their patient care, especially in prioritization.

-- Came from Maslow’s curiosity why men don’t aspire for something that matches its complex nature considering his spiritual self
+- It came from Maslow’s curiosity why men don’t aspire for something that matches its complex nature considering his spiritual self

 - Was divided into D-needs and B-needs.